Made for Each Other (1971 film)

-Made for Each Other is a 1971 American romantic comedy film directed by Robert B. Bean.
+Made for Each Other is a 1971 American romantic comedy film directed by Robert B. Bean, in his sole film directing credit.

 Both starring and written by the husband and wife team of Renée Taylor and Joseph Bologna, the film traces the relationship of Pandora and Giggy, a seemingly incompatible couple who meet in a group therapy session and fall in love.

 The film was the second screenplay written by the couple (Lovers and Other Strangers being their first), and is also Bologna's film debut.
 In addition, there are early screen appearances from Paul Sorvino, Candice Azzara and Olympia Dukakis.